Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 	mcconfig -d -m -p nrf52/moddable_four
 	```

-	The [examples readme](../../examples) contains additional information about other commonly used `mcconfig` arguments for screen rotation, Wi-Fi configuration, and more.
+	The [examples readme](../../examples) contains additional information about other commonly used `mcconfig` arguments for screen rotation and more.

 <!-- TO DO: add the information about the `-t` option of mcconfig to the mcconfig documentation.
 It doesn't belong in this document unless it's specific to Moddable Four. -->